-A licensee applies for an environmental improvement programs (EIP) after contacting the EPA office and consulting on the applicability of a program of actions to reduce water pollution.
+A licensee applies for an EIP after contacting the EPA office and consulting on the applicability of a program of actions to reduce water pollution.
 The EPA considers the steps below to determine if it is appropriate to vary the licence and attach the EIP.